 One thing we will say, however, is that the end product should result in a creamy, almost-dense beverage.

 If your pint could in any way be described as thin and/or watery, you’ve got a bad one.
-Should bartenders follow this two-step system with accuracy, you’ve got nothing to worry about, but should it be on the bad-side, finish up and head on over to the next watering hole.
+Should bartenders follow this two-step system with accuracy, you’ve got nothing to worry about, but should it be on the bad-side, find a Guinness alternative or finish up and head on over to the next watering hole.

 4. If it does not have a creamy head